pratik-anurag/feluda/README.md

 ![Crates.io Downloads (latest version)](https://img.shields.io/crates/dv/feluda)

-**Feluda** is a Rust-based command-line tool that analyzes the dependencies of a project, notes down their licenses, and flags any permissions that restrict personal or commercial usage.
+🔎 **Feluda** is a Rust-based command-line tool that analyzes the dependencies of a project, notes down their licenses, and flags any permissions that restrict personal or commercial usage.

 ## Features

 - Parse your project to identify dependencies and their licenses.
 - Classify licenses into permissive, restrictive, or unknown categories.
 - Flag dependencies with licenses that may restrict personal or commercial use.
-- Output results in plain text or JSON format.
+- Output results in plain text, JSON or TUI formats.
+There's also a gist format which is available in strict mode to output a single line only.

 ### Support Languages